 So, what can you do?
 Perhaps you know that your baby is overtired?
 Perhaps none of the above seems to fit what you’re dealing with?

+There are a lot of appraoches to guiding your baby to fall asleep.
 Don’t forget that your baby’s temperament can have a lot to do with how she sleeps as well, and she might fight sleep simply because of her personality.
 But even with this in mind, there are several things that parents can try to fix the issue.

-- Tweak your baby’s naps.
 Sleep breeds sleep.
 If your baby sleeps well during the day, she’s likely to sleep well at night, too.
 If she hasn’t had any good naps in the daytime, take this into consideration for bedtime.
 And if naps are consistently hard work for her, then consider how this affects her bedtime routine, too.
 You need a good nap routine so that your baby is not overtired when it comes to the last part of the day.
 For an under-tired baby, trim down their naps a little, or even move toward ditching one of them if she normally takes two per day.

-- Change up your baby’s bedtime.
 If your baby is overtired at bedtime, start your nighttime routine a little earlier.
 Thirty minutes is usually a good length of time to spend winding down for bedtime, so if you find that your routine tends to run past this, try to cut it down a bit.
 If your baby is under tired, make bedtime a little later than usual.
 Adjusting their typical bedtime by just 15 minutes can have a huge impact on your baby’s likelihood to fight sleep.

-- Alter your baby’s entire sleep routine.
 If your baby is always overtired at the end of the day, your whole routine might need an overhaul.
 How much awake time does she have between naps?
 The issue might be that she needs to be awake for shorter periods of time, which will keep her from burning out before bedtime.
 For under-tired babies, longer periods of awake time could be the answer.

 If your baby is still fighting sleep and you feel like you’ve run out of potential solutions, it’s best to talk to your doctor.
 Considering the setup of your baby’s sleep environment and what she’s sleeping on may also be worth your while!